3. In Covenant with The King

-The Spirit reminded her of God's Word, and she did not dismiss the Spirit's promptings.
-It was a Rhema word from God that caused faith to arise and believe that even death could not hold her husband down.
+The Holy Spirit reminded her of God's Word, and she did not dismiss the Spirit's promptings.
+A Rhema word from God caused faith to arise and believe that even death could not hold her husband down.
 This kind of Rhema word drops into your mind as a distinct thought separate from the usual chain processes of thought.
 What do I mean by that?

 Let me give you a simple example of hearing a Rhema word.
-In the year 1983, Sandy, my wife, left me in England to visit her parents and family in the USA.
+In 1983, Sandy, my wife, left me in England to visit her parents and family in the USA.
 She was gone for two weeks with her plane due into Heathrow Airport in London at around 5:30 A.M.
 It was a good two-hour drive from our home for me to pick her up from the airport.
-I was exhausted when I arose at 2:30 A.M.
-As I was getting dressed a sudden thought dropped into my mind, “take your passport.”
-That was weird, I thought, why on earth would I want to take my passport to the airport?
-I wasn’t going anywhere so I wouldn’t need my passport.
-I immediately dismissed the thought out of my mind.
-Twenty minutes later, I was getting my car keys together to go out the door to the car, when the sudden thought dropped into my mind again, "take your passport."
-It was such a different kind of thought, like a thought “out of the blue.”
-I responded by dashing upstairs and getting it, just in case.
+I was exhausted when I arose at 2:30 A.M., but as I was getting dressed, a sudden thought dropped into my mind, "take your passport."
+I thought to myself, why on earth would I want to take my passport to the airport?
+I wasn't going anywhere to need my passport, so I immediately dismissed the thought out of my mind.
+Twenty minutes later, I was getting my car keys together to go out the door to the car when the sudden thought dropped into my mind again, "take your passport."
+It was a ridiculous thought, but I immediately remembered where it was and responded by dashing upstairs and getting it, just in case.

 For God does speak—now one way, now another—though man may not perceive it (Job 33:14)

-I wish I could always be that perceptive, but I, like you, are learning how to hear the voice of the Spirit.
-The voice of the Spirit did not come as a Scripture, but as a distinct thought, that does not always follow a pattern of cognitive reasoning.
-Nneka had a Scripture drop into her mind.
-When she realized how specific it was to her situation, she could stretch her faith to believe that God would raise her husband from the dead, even though such a proposition to all intents and purposes, was such a crazy thought.
-God is looking for His people to see things from His perspective and to step out in new ways in these days to trust Him to continue His work of the Kingdom here on earth.
-We are called to do His will on earth.
+I wish I could always be that perceptive, but I, like you, are learning how to hear the voice of the Holy Spirit.
+The voice of the Spirit does not always come as scripture, but it could come as a distinct thought that does not always follow a pattern of cognitive reasoning.
+Nneka had a Scripture drop into her mind along with the thought of how specific it was to her situation.
+Armed with the scripture, she could stretch her faith to believe that God would raise her husband from the dead, even though such a proposition was a crazy thought.
+God is looking for His people to see things from His perspective and step out in new ways to trust Him to continue His work of the Kingdom here on earth.
+We are empowered and authorized to be His hands and feet to exercise His will on earth.

 Why does the enemy want to keep people in the dark concerning the power of the cross and what happened there?

 Sir Francis Bacon once said, “Knowledge is power.”
-When we know something, it affects how we see the world; our "worldview."
-This way of viewing reality affects how we act and the choices we make.
+Our worldview about God's power and authority affects how we act and the choices we make.
 Four times in the sixth chapter of his letter to the church at Rome, Paul wrote about truths that they should know, using phrases such as “don’t you know…” that would help them become mature in their faith (Romans 6:3, 6, 9, 15).
 Knowledge of what God has given us in Christ is crucial to living a life of faith.
-When we have an understanding of how God works in us and through us, we can expect for Him to move in supernatural ways.
+We can expect God to move in supernatural ways when we understand how He works in us and through us.
 Faith in God is but expectation.
 What are you expecting God to do at any given time?
 Do you input your mind and heart with God’s Word for the Spirit to use in the same way as Nneka did?
-Each of us, I hope, can believe that with God all things are possible (Matthew 19:26), but can you dare to believe that it is possible for you?
-Faith does not just accept that God can do something for you; faith believes that God will do something that you have asked Him.
-Satan would like to have us believe that Nneka was a super saint, and that kind of miracle is way beyond you or me to dare to believe God for.
-But as we considered in the previous study when we thought about the Canaanite woman in Matthew 15, we saw that the supernatural acts of God are the children's bread, the staple diet one that is in covenant relationship with God.
+Each of us, I hope, can believe that with God all things are possible (Matthew 19:26), but can you dare to think that it is possible for you?
+Faith does not just accept that God can do something for you; faith believes that God will do something you have asked Him.
+Satan would like us to think that Nneka was a super saint, and that kind of miracle is way beyond the scope of you or me to believe God for anything miraculous.
+But as we considered in the previous study when we thought about the Canaanite woman in Matthew 15, we saw that the supernatural acts of God are the children's bread, the staple diet of one in covenant relationship with God.
 The Canaanite woman was not in a relationship with God, but her faith made up for it.
-This intimacy with God is part of our inheritance as one of His children, one that is bound by a covenant with Christ.
-Paul is very clear in his writings that the Gentile believers, you and me, have been grafted into the nourishing sap of the Olive Tree of the covenant that God made with Israel, and being joined together with them, we can receive the same promises that were made to Abraham and his descendants (Romans 11:17-24).
+This intimacy with God is part of our inheritance as His children, one bound by a covenant with Christ.
+Paul the apostle was very clear with Gentile believers that we are grafted into the nourishing sap of the Olive Tree of the covenant that God made with Israel.
+With our being joined together with them, we can receive the same promises made to Abraham and his descendants (Romans 11:17-24).

 We are in Covenant with God

-When God wanted to enter into a relationship with the human race, He called one man, Abram, who lived in Ur of the Chaldeans (present-day Iraq).
-God told him to leave his country, and his father’s household to go to a land that God would show him (Genesis 12:1), the land of Canaan, later to be called the land of Israel.
+When God wanted to enter into a relationship with the human race, He called one man, Abram, telling him to leave his country and go to a land God would show him (Genesis 12:1), the land of Canaan, later to be called the land of Israel.
 It was quite a leap of faith for Abraham.
 He went, not knowing where he was going.
 “By faith Abraham, when called to go to a place he would later receive as his inheritance, obeyed and went, even though he did not know where he was going” (Hebrews 11:8).
-His faith arose because he listened to God and he had learned that He could expect God to keep His word.
+His faith was strong because he listened to God and learned that He could expect God to keep His word.